 To facilitate clarity of presentation, the hazard-specific chapters in the OHS Body of Knowledge consider individual hazards.
-However, OHS professionals and educators need to apply this knowledge in a way that recognises that multiple hazards may be present in many situations, and that workplaces are inherently complex systems.
+However, OHS professionals and educators need to apply this knowledge in a way that recognises that multiple hazards may be present in many situations and that workplaces are inherently complex systems.

 Knowledge evolves as people engage with it.
-OHS professionals, educators, researchers, policy makers and regulators should all engage in discussion about hazards, and the definitions and classifications of hazards, with the view of arriving at a shared understanding.
-This may include tailoring different definitions and classifications of hazards to different contexts and purposes, and modifying these as our understanding of complex systems and systemic failure develops.
+OHS professionals, educators, researchers, policymakers, and regulators should all engage in discussions about hazards and the definitions and classifications of hazards to arrive at a shared understanding.
+This may include tailoring different definitions and classifications of hazards to different contexts and purposes and modifying these as our understanding of complex systems and systemic failure develops.

-&lt;sup>11 See OHS BoK 31.1 Risk.
+16 See OHS BoK 31.1 Risk.